FirmwGuy/CEP/docs/L0_KERNEL/design/L0-DESIGN-SERIALIZATION.md

 ## S2 Upgrade Field Notes
 ### Nontechnical summary
 S2 hardens serialization so manifests carry their own history, readers reject malformed ordering immediately, and leak hunting stays reproducible.
+Federation adoption is complete: every mount emits/ingests flat frames, and the integration POC is the only remaining consumer of the legacy chunk stream (it temporarily calls `cep_serialization_set_flat_mode_override(false)` until that test suite migrates).
 Think of this section as the field guide: it lists the hot code paths, the gaps we still need to close, and the guardrails that keep replay deterministic.

 ### Technical details
 - **Entry points worth bookmarking.**